Skip to main content

 slackhive update

-Review the changelog before updating in production.
-Database migrations run automatically on the next startup.
+update runs git pull, reinstalls dependencies, rebuilds, and restarts.
+Your data.db is preserved.
+Review releases before updating in production.
+Database migrations run automatically on the next start.

 Resource requirements